 ECAB - Processing an Appeal

-PETITION FOR RECONSIDERATION Decisions of the Board are final and are not subject to review, except they may be reconsidered by the Board.
+PETITION FOR RECONSIDERATION: Following the decision by the Board, the decision is final and is not subject to review, except by request for reconsideration by the Board.
 If you are not satisfied with the Board’s decision, a petition for reconsideration may be filed.
 Petitions for reconsideration must be filed within 30 days from the date of issuance of the Board’s decision or order.
 After 30 days, the decision of the Board becomes final.
 Thereafter, any request to reopen the claim must be submitted to OWCP.

-ORAL ARGUMENT Oral argument is held in the discretion of the Board in appeals from OWCP decisions issued on or after November 19, 2008.
-Any request for oral argument must be submitted in writing to the Clerk’s office and specify the issue(s) to be argued.
+ORAL ARGUMENT: Oral argument is held in the discretion of the Board.
+Any request for oral argument must be submitted in writing to the Clerk’s office and specify the issue(s) for which argument is sought.
 Your request must be made no later than 60 days after filing the appeal.
-An appeal in which oral argument is not granted will proceed to a written decision based on the case record.
-If oral argument is granted, the Clerk’s office will notify you at least 30 days prior to the argument as to the date set and issues determined for argument.
-In such situation, 30 minutes is allowed for argument.
-Under the old Rules, you may request oral argument anytime prior to issuance of the Board’s decision.
-Please note that under both the old and new Rules:
+An appeal in which oral argument is not granted will proceed to a written decision based on the case record before the Board.
+If oral argument is granted, the Clerk’s office will notify you at least 30 days prior to the argument as to the date set and the issues preserved for argument.

-REPRESENTATION You may proceed with an appeal to the Board without the assistance of an attorney or other representative.
-However, should you elect to have an attorney, union representative or other representative appear on your behalf, you must authorize such representation in writing, either by completing the relevant portions of the Appeal Form AB-1, or submitting a separate signed statement of authorization to the Clerk of the Appellate Boards.
+REPRESENTATION: You may proceed with an appeal to the Board without the assistance of an attorney or other representative.
+However, should you elect to have an attorney, union representative or other representative appear on your behalf, you must authorize such representation in writing, either by completing the relevant portions of the Appeal online or on the Form AB-1, or submitting a separate signed statement of authorization to the Clerk of the Appellate Boards.

-All fees for representative services performed in connection with an appeal before the Board require prior approval by the Board.
+FEES OF REPRESENTATIVES: All fees for representative services performed in connection with an appeal before the Board require prior approval by the Board.
 Receipt by a representative of any fee or other consideration for such legal services without approval is a misdemeanor.
 Disbursements for such items as travel, telephone calls, postage, etc. do not require approval; they are a matter for adjustment between the representative and client.
 An application for approval of a fee for services should not be submitted to the Board until after the appeal is closed.
 The fee application must be accompanied by an itemized statement of the time and character of work performed solely in connection with the appeal and state the amount of the fee requested.
 Due to the increasing number of fee applications received, representatives should submit their statements in a clear and understandable format addressing the regulatory requirements pursuant to 20 C.F.R. § 501(9)(e).
 The Board will mail a copy of the fee application to the appellant who is given the opportunity for comment.
 The payment of any fee approved by the Board is the responsibility of the appellant.
 For services performed for work before the OWCP, a separate fee application must be submitted to OWCP for approval.

-ASSISTANCE OF THE CLERK’S OFFICE Please be aware that the Clerk’s office cannot assist you with any legal research, advice as to the issues on appeal or arguments that you may want considered by the judges or date when a decision will be issued.
+ASSISTANCE OF THE CLERK’S OFFICE: Please be aware that the Clerk’s office cannot assist you with legal research, advice as to the issues on appeal or arguments that you may want considered by the judges, or provide a date when a decision will be issued.
 The assistance of the Clerk’s office is limited to procedural matters.
-You may find copies of Board decisions online, through various reporting services or at depository libraries.
+You may find copies of Board decisions online, at the following LINK.